TonyLi0916/vibecast-weather-app/README.md

 # vibecast-weather-app
-Weather app using the visual crossing API, displays a theme dependant on the weather at X location.
+A weather app using the Visual Crossing API that displays a theme dependent on the weather at X location.

+# links

+# screenshots